DHenson1337/dev-portfolio/README.md

 - 🎥 Huge thanks to [JS Legend](https://www.youtube.com/@jslegend) for the inspiring guide!
 - 🌐 Shoutout to the **Kaboom.js** and **React.js** communities for their amazing resources.
+- 🎒 Thank you [JS Legend](https://sscary.itch.io/the-adventurer-male) for the Main Character Sprite!

 ---